weaviate/weaviate/docs/en/use/batch_requests.md

 #### 1.2.1 Batch request error
 The batch request itself resulted in an error.
 Its contents are not processed and an error code is included in the header response.
 #### 1.2.2 Batched request error(s)
 The batch request itself is successful (status code 200), but one or more of its batched requests result in an error.
-The error(s) in a batch result will use one of two formats:
+The error(s) in a batch result will use this format for the `GraphQL` endpoint:

-either
 ```
 [
     {